hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 Moreover, HDDM generates the trace and histogram of the posterior samples.
 As pointed out in the introduction, we can rarely compute the posterior analytically so we have to estimate it.
 MCMC is a standard methods which allows you to draw samples from the posterior.
 On the left upper side of the plot we see the trace of this sampling.
-The main thing to look out for is if the chain drifts around such that the mean value is not stable or if there are periods where it seems stuck in one place (see the :ref:`howto` for tips on what to do if your chains did not converge).
+The main thing to look out for is if the chain drifts around such that the mean value is not stable or if there are periods where it seems stuck in one place (see the :role:`How-To` for tips on what to do if your chains did not converge).
 In our case the chain of the parameter "a" (threshold) seems to have converged nicely to the correct value.
 This is also illustrated in the right side plot which is the histogram of